But if you’re sticking to foods low in carbs, then some vegetables are better than others.

 Here are just a few of the things you can use zucchini for – it’s quite surprising!

-Some of those sound rather odd, but they work well and have a decent taste.
-I know the idea of putting vegetables into a chocolate cake might cause some confusion, though!
+These may sound rather odd, but they work well and have a decent taste.

 Of course, we can also cook zucchini as part of a traditional meal — and they taste great whether fried or grilled.

-Onions are a below-ground root vegetable that contains nine grams of carbohydrate, two grams of which is fiber (16).
+Onions are a below-ground root vegetable that contain nine grams of carbohydrate, two grams of which is fiber (16).